 What type of sound you get largely depends on the style of drum-kit you use.

-My personal favorite is the Trap Kit within Drum Pro.
+My personal favorite is the Trap Kit within Drum Pro which I’ve mentioned before in my article on the best instruments for hip-hop.
 I find that it’s the closest thing to a solid trap kit that you can get, at least for free anyway.

-With that in mind, there is also Garageband’s Trap Door, which imitates the popular trap kit, although, I find that it’s not nearly as good as Drum Pro’s trap kit.
+With that in mind, there is also Garageband’s Trap Door, which imitates the popular trap kit, although, I find that it’s not nearly as good as Drum Pro’s trap kit or any kit that comes as part of Native Instruments’ Komplete 13 from ZZounds which is probably one of the best collections you can buy.

 In the section down below, I’ve also recommended a sampled drum-kit for you to use for the creation of the descending rolls.
 So stay tuned for that.